Accessibility links

 Frud Bezhan

-Frud Bezhan is Senior Regional Editor in the Central Newsroom at RFE/RL, with a primary focus on the Near East and Central Asia.
-Previously, he was the Regional Desk Editor for the Near East.
-As a correspondent, he reported from Afghanistan, Turkey, and Kosovo.
-Before joining RFE/RL in 2011, he worked as a freelance journalist in Afghanistan.
+Frud Bezhan is Senior Regional Editor in the English-language Central Newsroom at RFE/RL, leading coverage of the Middle East, South Asia, and Central Asia.
+Previously, he was the Regional Desk Editor for the Near East, with a primary focus on Iran, Afghanistan, and Pakistan.
+As a correspondent, he reported from Afghanistan, Turkey, Kosovo, and Western Europe.

 XS